valaxy/jquery-box-layout/readme.md

 $('.everything').append($dom)
 ```

-Third, check the dom use css to beautify page
+Third, check the dom use css to beautify page.